JohnComonitski/FootballMatchAnalysis/README.md

    pip install -r requirements.txt
    ```

-7. In your Python script, import the supporting libraries
+7. In your Python script, import the Match object

     ```python
-    from analysis.event import *
-    from analysis.player import *
     from events.match import Match
     ```